Thybolt Mission for Hams

 Beacon

 Beacon on Thybolt satellite transmits Morse Code at 25 WPM.
-The Morse will send ASCII characters that can be decoded using the below digital code table to obtain Satellite’s state:
+The Morse sends ASCII characters that can be decoded to obtain Satellite’s state using the digital code table below.

 Frequency: 435.360 MHz